lsolbach/MDAGenerator/doc/AntTask.md

 The xmi model file.

 #### `modelFactory` ####
 Fully qualified class name of a custom model factory to use.
 Optional.

 Subtasks of the `soulmda` Task
 -------------------------------

+The `soulmda` task has generator subtasks that perform the actual generation.
+The following generators are called for the corresponding model elements.

 #### `modelGenerator`
 #### `packageGenerator`